tqh/uglifyjs-maven-plugin/README.md

 Name             |Type    |Description
 -----------------|--------|--------------------------------------
 skip             |Boolean |Flag that allows user to skip execution of the plugin.
-(Currently only available when building this plugin from source.) uglifyjsCmd      |String  |Charset of uglyfyjs command (if exists problem with env var uglifyjs, can be set manual). cleancssCmd      |String  |Charset of cleancss command (if exists problem with env var cleancss, can be set manual). sources          |FileSet |The directory containing javascript source files. cssSources       |FileSet |The directory containing css source files. outputDirectory  |String  |The output directory to put uglified files.
+(Currently only available when building this plugin from source.) uglifyjsCmd      |String  |Charset of uglifyjs command (if exists problem with env var uglifyjs, can be set manual). cleancssCmd      |String  |Charset of cleancss command (if exists problem with env var cleancss, can be set manual). optionsJs        |String  |Charset of uglifyjs options. optionsCss       |String  |Charset of cleancss options. sources          |FileSet |The directory containing javascript source files. cssSources       |FileSet |The directory containing css source files. outputDirectory  |String  |The output directory to put uglified files.